tmhsplb/opiddailydoc/docs/Infrastructure.md

 All the tables created by Entity Framework migrations magically appeared in the staging version.
 The magic was probably caused by deployment of the codebase of the **staging** branch to AppHarbor.
 This branch contains all the migrations used by the **master** branch.
-However, there was one table missing:the Invitations table.
+However, there was one table
+missing: the Invitations table.
 This table is not included in any migration, so it has to be added manually to the staging database.
 This is a simple matter of using SSMS to script the table and executing the script (in SSMS) against the staging database.

 The scripts that needed to run on the desktop to establish the connection between Visual Studio and the desktop SQL Server did not need to be run